 Cycle Through the Summer In Denver

 Introduced in April 2010, Denver's B-cycle is the first large-scale bike-sharing program in the nation.
-It's easy, cheap and fun.
-More than 800 shiny, red bikes are available at 84 stations around town.
+It's easy, cheap and fun!
+More than 700 shiny, red bikes are available at 80+ stations around town.
 Swipe a credit card for a $9 daily pass and hop on board to start exploring Denver's 850 miles of paved, off-street bike trails.
-All rides under 30 minutes are free; rides of one hour are just a dollar.
 Pick up a bike at one station and drop it at another - stations are conveniently located throughout the city near hotels and attractions.

 USA Pro Challenge